owenskippen/1800_202630_DTC15/README.md

 ## Contributors
 - **Alessio** - BCIT CST Student that loves the show breaking bad.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
+- **Teammate Name** - BCIgitT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---